Gosheim

-Gosheim is a town in the district of Tuttlingen in Baden-Württemberg in Germany.
+Gosheim is a municipality in the district of Tuttlingen in Baden-Württemberg in Germany.

 Geography

 Gosheim lies at the foot of the Lemberg, the highest mountain of Swabian Alps.
 This mountain, at 1015 m, is the highest peak of the range.
 It is part of the Heuberg plateau.
 The town boundary lies on the escarpment.

 Neighboring communities

 The town is bordered on the north by Deilingen, on the east by Wehingen, on the southeast by Bubsheim and Böttingen, on the south by Denkingen, and on the west by Frittlingen and Wellendingen in the Rottweil district.

 Community structure

 The town includes the village of Gosheim and the farmstead of Aumühle.